 - (a) This milestone provides authorization to enter into the EMD Phase and for the DoD Components to award contracts for EMD.
 It also commits the required investment resources to the program.
 Most requirements for this milestone should be satisfied at the Development RFP Release Decision Point; however, if any significant changes have occurred, or if additional information not available at the Development RFP Release Decision Point could impact this decision, it must be provided at the Milestone B. Milestone B requires final demonstration that all sources of risk have been adequately mitigated to support a commitment to design for production.
 This includes technology, engineering, integration, manufacturing, sustainment, and cost risks.
 Validated capability requirements, full funding in the FYDP, and compliance with affordability goals for production and sustainment, as demonstrated through an independent cost estimate (ICE), are required.
 The framing assumptions central to shaping the program's cost, schedule, and performance expectations are also required. - (b) Milestone B is normally the formal initiation of an acquisition program with the MDA's approval of the Acquisition Program Baseline (APB).
 The APB is the agreement between the MDA and the Program Manager and his or her acquisition chain of command that will be used for tracking and reporting for the life of the program or program increment (see section 4 in Enclosure 1 of this instruction for additional policy regarding APBs).
 The APB will include the affordability caps for unit production and sustainment costs.
-Affordability caps are established as fixed cost requirements equivalent to KPPs. - (c) At the milestone, the MDA will finalize the following, if not already completed:

-- 1. The LRIP quantity or the scope of limited deployment, as applicable. - $\underline{2}$.
-The specific technical event-based criteria for initiating production or making deployment decisions. - 3.
+Affordability caps are established as fixed cost requirements equivalent to KPPs. - (c) At the milestone, the MDA will finalize the following, if not already completed: - $\underline{1}$.
+The Approve the LRIP quantity or the scope of limited deployment, as applicable. - $\underline{2}$.
+The Specify the specific-technical event-based criteria for initiating production or making deployment decisions. - 3.
+Decide whether to accept any Program Manager information waiver requests for the next decision event. - 3 4.
 Document decisions in an ADM. - (d) Table 2 in Enclosure 1 identifies the statutory and regulatory requirements for Milestone B.